 - The ability, if expelled, to find a new host organism.

-Who most affects pediculosis?
+Who is most affected by pediculosis?

-When is it easier to get head licence?
+When is it easier to get lice?

 How to prevent pediculosis?

-Can i cure pediculosis?
+Can I cure pediculosis?

-What are the best anti-licence products?
+What are the best head lice products?

 An oil to suffocate the lice and dissolve the colloidal substance which allows the nits to remain firmly anchored to the hair.